paulbradshaw/Rintro/Robjects.md

 ## Data frames

+Datasets in R are created using the `data.frame()` function as detailed above, but are also created by other functions like `read.csv()` and `read.table()`.

-Datasets in R are normally stored in a **data frame**.
-You can access data in that data frame like you do in Excel, using row and column references.
+You can access data in a data frame like you do in Excel, using row and column references.
 For example:

 First row, first cell: